| Lesson 4 || Resources and Help page |

 Relational Database Analysis Store

-The following book contains useful additional information with respect to database design.
+The following book contains useful information with respect to database design and ERD Modeling.

 What is A Data Model

 A data model is a conceptual representation of the data structures that are required by a database.
 The data structures include the data objects, the associations between data objects, and the rules which govern operations on the objects.